-- (1) CNP will require the following information to meet the deadlines shown above.
-The NOMCR data requirements include, but are not limited to (per Nodal Protocol 3.3.2.1): - Completed project expected in-service date - equipment ratings - device nomenclature will be provided by CNP - Engineering drawings showing the final configuration. - Construction sequence with expected energization dates for each piece of equipment. - Identification of SCADA data points - Additional data as may be determined by ERCOT
+- (1) Pursuant to the ERCOT Nodal Protocols, CNP requires the following information to meet the deadlines shown above.
+The NOMCR data requirements include, but are not limited to: - Completed project expected in-service date - Equipment ratings - Device nomenclature will be provided by CNP - Engineering drawings showing the final configuration. - Construction sequence with expected energization dates for each piece of equipment. - Identification of SCADA data points - Additional data as may be determined by ERCOT - (2) Known outage requests must be submitted by Real Time Operations with the NOMCR's for each expected energization date. - (3) ERCOT only approves energization requests when the Transmission Element is satisfactorily modeled in the ERCOT Network Operations Model.